Mount Arapiles: Early history

 The Djurid Baluk clan of the Wotjobaluk people inhabited the nearby area for thousands of years prior to the European colonisation of Australia.
 They used the mountain's hard sandstone for making various stone tools, and found shelter in its many gullies and small caves.
 As with many groups affected by Australia's policy of Assimilation, the Djurid Balud were displaced from the area following European settlement in the mid-1840s, leading to the breaking up of the clan.
 The loss of the resources that the mountain provided, the ravages of European disease, and armed clashes with the settlers were all contributing factors.
 By the early 1870s, the last of the Djurid Balud had been relocated to mission stations.
 Some of their descendants still live in the area and there are also a number of archaeological sites nearby.
 Indeed, a survey of Mount Arapiles in 1992 located no fewer than 42 Aboriginal archaeological sites, including "quarries" for hard stone for implements, scarred trees and rock art sites.

 The European colonisation of Australia also brought with it many explorers to chart the continent.
 The first recorded ascent of Arapiles was on 23 July 1836, by the European explorer, Major Thomas Mitchell.
 He named the landmark after the Arapiles hills near Salamanca, Spain, where the Battle of Salamanca took place, in which Mitchell had seen action.

-An extract from Mitchell's diary on 22 July reads:

-"This certainly was a remarkable portion of the earth's surface, and rather resembled that of the moon as seen through a telescope."

-There is a plaque commemorating his contributions to Arapiles on the aptly named "Plaque Rock", which is close to the current campgrounds.
+An extract from Mitchell's diary on 22 July reads: "This certainly was a remarkable portion of the earth's surface, and rather resembled that of the moon as seen through a telescope."
+There is a plaque commemorating his contributions to Arapiles on the aptly named "Plaque Rock", which is close to the current camp grounds.